John Burt (field hockey)

-John Burt (15 April 1877 – 29 April 1935) was a Scottish field hockey player.
+John Burt (15 April 1877 – 29 April 1935) was a field hockey player from Scotland.
 He competed in the 1908 Summer Olympics as a member of the Scottish team, for the United Kingdom, which won the bronze medal.
 His brother, Alexander, also was a member of the Scottish team.

+Biography

+Burt was born in Glasgow to a farming family and played club hockey for Rutherglen Hockey Club.

+Burt was a goalkeeper and captained his country.

+After retiring from playing Burt was later become president of the Scottish Hockey Union.